tialaramex/misfortunate/README.md

 `std::iter::FromIterator` is implemented in BlackHole

+`std::iter::Sum` is implemented in Nice, Nothing

-`std::iter::{Product, Sum}` are implemented in Nice
+`std::iter::Product` is implemented in Nice

 `std::ops::{Deref, DerefMut}` are implemented in Double

 `std::str::FromStr` is implemented in BlackHole

-`std::ops::RangeBounds is implemented in Everything, Nothing
+`std::ops::RangeBounds` is implemented in Everything, Nothing

+`std::ops::Index` is implemented in Nothing

 NB Some of the traits may necessarily also be implemented but in a more conventional way for structures they don't list